KnownScripts/ks-base/README.md

 QBCore based FRAMEWORK for Fivem

+# Modified DrawTxt function

-# Added automatic DB insertion
+# Added automatic DB insertion use

 * If DB is `false` then Framework doesnt create  stock tables for database what you created
 * If DB is `true` then Framework create all stock tables